itsvaibhav01/Demo/README.md

 -- Here I used another amazon AWS ec2 server to showcase how Machine learning and AWS can combine for faster results

 1. Simple python app hosted directly from the server

+it can be scaled up easily to make bigger application [link](http://15.206.165.45/)